Nesjob/The-Jackbox-Party-Pack-4-German/README.md

 ***Survive the Internet***
 -
-Translation by Ebcx92
+Translation by Ebcx92 & Erizzle

-Synchro by
+Synchro by Louis Coyote

 ***Monster Seeking Monster***
 -